DelinQu/QRSC/README.md

 This repository contains the code for the paper Towards Nonlinear-Motion-Aware and Occlusion-Robust Rolling Shutter Correction, a geometry-based quadratic rolling shutter motion solver that precisely estimates the high-order correction field of individual pixels and a self-alignment 3D video architecture $RSA^2$-Net for high-quality frame aggregation and synthesis against extreme scene occlusion.

 ## Update
 - [x] Code for QRSC [2023-8-03]
-- [] Project Pages for Towards Nonlinear-Motion-Aware and Occlusion-Robust Rolling Shutter Correction.
+- [x] Project Pages for Towards Nonlinear-Motion-Aware and Occlusion-Robust Rolling Shutter Correction [2023-8-16]
+- [x] Youtube video for Towards Nonlinear-Motion-Aware and Occlusion-Robust Rolling Shutter Correction [2023-8-16]

 ## Installation